quii/learn-go-with-tests/os-exec.md

 }
 ```

-Here is an example of a unit test for `KeithCommand`.
+Here is an example of a unit test for `GetData`.

 By separating the concerns and using existing abstractions within Go testing our important business logic is a breeze.